BraydonOlinger/BraydonOlinger/README.md

 ---

 ### 👨‍💻 About Me:
-I am a [Full Stack Web Developer] based in [St Louis, Missouri].
-I have a passion for [Esports, Gaming, Sports & Learning] and love to create innovative solutions.
+I am a Full Stack Web Developer based in St Louis, Missouri.
+I have a passion for Esports, Gaming, Sports & Learning and love to create innovative solutions.

 - 🔭 I'm currently working on my Portfolio
 - 🌱 I'm currently learning Python